-2. You grant to the Sierra Club (select one):

-The right to use this Content in any way that supports the Sierra Club's mission.

-That is, the non-exclusive, royalty-free right to reproduce, use, copy, sell, distribute, create derivative works from, publicly display, or publicly perform this Content throughout the world, in perpetuity for the purpose of, but not limited to, public education, advocacy, advertising, publicity, business, or any other lawful purpose whatsoever, in any media now known or hereafter developed.
-The Club may sublicense or otherwise transfer the rights granted herein.
+2. You grant to the Sierra Club (select one): The right to use this Content in any way that supports the Sierra Club's mission. or po t is, the non-exclusive, royalty-free right to reproduce, use, copy, sell, distribute, create derivative works from, publicly display ublicly perform this Content throughout the world, in perpetuity for the purpose of, but not limited to, public education, ocacy, advertising, publicity, business, or any other lawful purpose whatsoever, in any media now known or hereafter eloped.
+The Club may sublicense or otherwise transfer the rights granted herein. or The right to use this Content in Sierra Club's Web sites, electronic publications, electronic mailings, and chapter and grou up newsletters.